Along the Baltic Sea: Kołobrzeg – Gdańsk

 Sarbinowo and Mielno promenades The Seaside Promenade in Sarbinowo is a walking route with a length of about 1.2 km, whose history dates back to 1910.
 Originally, at the site of today’s promenade, a barrier wall of stones and concrete was built to protect the seashore from the destructive effects of water

-Lake Jamno – The reservoir was created from a former sea bay
+Lake Jamno – The reservoir created from a former sea bay

 Theme Village – Fishing Village in Chłopy – The village’s biggest tourist attraction is its historic buildings.
 Consequently, it was forbidden to build several-story houses, and as a result it is one of the prettiest summer resorts on the Coast.
 It lies right next to the highly consolidated dunes.
 The oldest village buildings date back to the 19th century and are old fishing huts of typical half-timbered construction.